katsutori/capstone/README.md

 ## PATCHING through Join Tables
 Documentation is great until you cannot find them.
 When a PATCH requires a change to multiple tables, it was not easy.
 Well, it was.
 It just took some time to try different keyboard punches to get it to work.
 Remove your join then add a new one.
 ![](./images/route.jpg)

+## Future Implementations
+* Photo gallery that allows users to upload their interpretation of each recipe
+* Cook book that allows users to save recipes to their favorite lists
+* User profiles to allow users to view other users public information